onijuiku-rgb/SMO_Randomizer_Tracker_Fork/README.md

 - The plus and minus buttons will increase or decrease your collected moon count
 - Type in the required amount of moons for any given kingdom in the box with the question mark and hit save
 - Hit the "Open OBS Overlay" button to open a convenient window to capture into OBS
-- Hit "Toggle OBS BG" to turn the background of the window to a bright screen that is for color keying!
+- Hit "Toggle OBS BG" to turn the background of the window to a bright green that can be color keyed!
 > [!TIP]
 > Through our testing, the best result is leaving this green screen off and instead color keying the hex code #161616.
 This color is the color of the gray background.